 EC2 Rightsizing

 Infralyst analyzes CloudWatch data across your EC2 fleet and surfaces savings opportunities.
-When you're ready, generate ready-to-merge Terraform PRs from Slack or the dashboard.
+When you're ready, generate ready to merge Terraform PRs from Slack or the dashboard.

-Unlimited free recommendations · Read-only IAM role · Your team reviews and merges every change
+- Your team reviews and merges every change

-| Instance | CPU | Memory | Current | Recommended | Savings | |
+| Resource | CPU | Memory | Current | Recommended | Savings | |

 |---|---|---|---|---|---|---|

-| api-prod-01us-east-1 · 72 days | 4.2%p99.5 18% | 11%p99.5 24% | m5.2xlarge | m5.xlarge | $47/mo | Generate PR |
+| api-prod-01us-east-1 · 72 days | 18%avg 4.2% | 24%avg 11% | m5.2xlarge | m5.xlarge | $47/mo | Generate PR |

-| worker-batch-02us-east-1 · 52 days | 8.1%p99.5 22% | 12%p99.5 28% | c5.xlarge | c5.large | $23/mo | Generate PR |
+| worker-batch-02us-east-1 · 52 days | 22%avg 8.1% | 28%avg 12% | c5.xlarge | c5.large | $23/mo | Generate PR |

-| cache-redis-03us-east-1 · 45 days | 6.8%p99.5 19% | 9%p99.5 21% | r5.large | r5.medium | $18/mo | Generate PR |
+| cache-redis-03us-east-1 · 45 days | 19%avg 6.8% | 21%avg 9% | r5.large | r5.medium | $18/mo | Generate PR |

 You're paying for